Multi-Language Support

 - Publish the locale if it is new

-Published translations appear on the live site.
+Only translations marked as completed appear on the published site.
+Sidebar and CMS-sheet edits save as completed by default, so the canonical “completed” flag drives published output.
 Unpublishing reverts to the previous published version or the default language.